 Pentazocine is a medicine used to treat moderate to severe pain.
 It is one of a number of chemicals called opioids or opiates, which were originally derived from the poppy plant and used for pain relief or their calming effects.
-Pentazocine overdose occurs when someone accidentally or intentionally takes more than the normal or recommended amount of this medicine.
+Pentazocine overdose occurs when someone takes more than the recommended amount of this medicine.

 This article is for information only.
 DO NOT use it to treat or manage an actual overdose.
 If you or someone you are with overdoses, call the local emergency number (such as 911), or the local poison center can be reached directly by calling the national toll-free Poison Help hotline (1-800-222-1222) from anywhere in the United States.